 The Society recognizes that the growing conditions of the heather for our geographically dispersed membership are such that one rule does not apply to all.
 A collection of ‘member advice’ for successfully growing heather in the many areas and microclimates of the Northeast has been assembled in “A Regional Heather Growing Guide”.
 The booklet is available for a nominal fee and all proceeds support the Northeast Heather Society’s efforts to award grants or fund research in the study of heather.

 Membership in the Northeast Heather Society is open to anyone who pays dues to this chapter.
-Membership benefits include: a subscription to our newsletter (hard copy or digital), participation in chapter meetings and elections, borrowing privileges for slide/power point presentations, and, most valuable of all, contact with fellow heather gardeners who mostly live in or near your growing zone, all willing to share helpful advice and their experiences.
+Membership benefits include: an email notice that the latest Heather Notes newsletter has been uploaded to the website or you can receive a paper copy of the newsletter for a nominal fee.
+As a member you may participate in chapter meetings and elections, you have borrowing privileges for slide/power point presentations, and most valuable of all, contact with fellow heather gardeners who mostly live in or near your growing zone, all willing to share helpful advice and their experiences.
+Your membership dues will allow us to maintain a dynamic and informative website containing timely tips on Heather culture, Calendar of NEHS events, featured gardens of NEHS members and much more.
 A family membership permits more than one family member to vote and participate in all NEHS activities for an additional $5 per year fee above the annual dues.
-The family membership includes all household members residing at the same address and each member has one vote.
-Each household will receive only one copy of Heather Notes.
+The family membership includes all adult household members residing at the same address and each member has one vote.
+If the member has opted to pay extra for a paper copy of the newsletter, only one copy of the published newsletter will be mailed to your address.